Chinatown

-A Chinatown (唐人街) is an ethnic enclave of Chinese people located outside Greater China, most often in an urban setting.
-Areas known as "Chinatown" exist throughout the world, including Europe, Asia, Africa, Oceania, and the Americas.
+Chinatown (唐人街) is a common term used to describe an ethnic enclave of Chinese people located outside of Mainland China, Hong Kong, Macau, and Taiwan, typically situated in an urban area.
+Chinatowns can be found around the world, including in Europe, Asia, Africa, Oceania, and the Americas.
+The history of Chinatowns date back to the Tang dynasty in the 10th century, arising from the nation's important role in global trade.

-The development of most Chinatowns typically resulted from mass migration to an area without any or with very few Chinese residents.
-Binondo in Manila, established in 1594, is recognized as the world's oldest Chinatown.
-Notable early examples outside Asia include San Francisco's Chinatown in the United States and Melbourne's Chinatown in Australia, which were founded in the mid-19th century during the California and Victoria gold rushes, respectively.
-A more modern example, in Montville, Connecticut, was caused by the displacement of Chinese workers in the Manhattan Chinatown following the September 11th attacks in 2001.
+Binondo in Manila, established in 1594, is recognized as the world's oldest standing Chinatown.
+Notable early examples outside Asia include San Francisco's Chinatown in the United States and Melbourne's Chinatown in Australia, which were founded in the early 1850s during the California and Victoria gold rushes, respectively.
+A more modern example, in Montville, Connecticut, was caused by the displacement of Chinese workers in New York's Manhattan Chinatown following the September 11th attacks in 2001.

 Definition

 Oxford Dictionaries defines "Chinatown" as "... a district of any non-Asian town, especially a city or seaport, in which the population is predominantly of Chinese origin".
 However, some Chinatowns may have little to do with China.
 Some "Vietnamese" enclaves are in fact a city's "second Chinatown", and some Chinatowns are in fact pan-Asian, meaning they could also be counted as a Koreatown or Little India.
 One example includes Asiatown in Cleveland, Ohio.
 It was initially referred to as a Chinatown but was subsequently renamed due to the influx of non-Chinese Asian Americans who opened businesses there.
 Today the district acts as a unifying factor for the Chinese, Taiwanese, Korean, Japanese, Filipino, Indian, Vietnamese, Cambodian, Laotian, Nepalese and Thai communities of Cleveland.